Stay-Hack06/git-solo-exercise/readme.md

 # Questions For An AnnieCannons Student
-If you were an animal which animal would you be?
+If you were an animal which animal would you be? <br>
-How would you describe your perfect day?
+How would you describe your perfect day? <br>
-When is your Golden Hour, when you are most productive?
+When is your Golden Hour, when you are most productive?<br>
-Can you describe your learning style?
+Can you describe your learning style? <br>
 What is your Meyers-Briggs?